 In June 2011, the Financial Accounting Standards Board, "FASB" issued ASU 2011-05, "Presentation of Comprehensive Income", an amendment to FASB ASC Topic 220, "Comprehensive Income".
 The update gives companies the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 The amendments in the update do not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income.
 The ASU is effective for the Company for fiscal years, and interim periods within those years, beginning after December 15, 2011.
-In December 2011, the FASB issued ASU 2011-12 "Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items out of Accumulated Other Comprehensive Income in Accounting Standards Update No. 2011-05."
-This update stated that the specific requirement to present items that are reclassified from other comprehensive income to net income alongside their respective components of net income and other comprehensive income will be deferred.
+In December 2011, the FASB issued ASU 2011-12 "Deferral of the Effective Date for Amendments to the Presentation of Reclassifications of Items out of Accumulated Other Comprehensive income to net income alongside their respective components of net income and other comprehensive income will be deferred.
 All other requirements of ASU 2011-05 will be required to be adopted.
 The amendments should be applied retrospectively for all prior periods presented.
 Early adoption is permitted because compliance with the amendments is already permitted.
 The Company does not expect the adoption of these provisions to have a material impact on our consolidated financial position, results of operations or cash flows.